leafo/aroma/site/tutorial.md

 <div><a href="$root/bin/aroma-$version.zip">aroma-$version.zip</a></div>

-Inside the zip file, you need the following files to be uploaded alongside your game, so place them in a folder to begin with:
+Inside the zip file, you need the following files to be uploaded alongside your game, so start by placing them in a folder for your game:

  * `aroma.nmf`
  * `aroma_i686.nexe`